bartolomeoadrian/iada/README.md

 This study proposes a system that uses NLP technologies to facilitate access to legislative information in the Chamber of Deputies of the Nation Argentina.
 The system is based on an LLM and a user-centered design, and aims to improve transparency and citizen participation in the legislative process.

+The academic paper can be found in the `/documents` directory.

 ## Table of Contents

 - [Installation](#installation)